Our Product Liability Attorney Can Help

 Although not everyone who is harmed by a defective or dangerous product files a lawsuit, many of those who do file a claim win substantial damages.
 If you have been personally injured by a defective product in New Jersey, Nagel Rice LLP is extremely well-prepared to fight aggressively to win your case.
 Our firm collects no attorneys’ fees unless we are successful in winning you the compensation you deserve.
-Our national reputation is based on our keen attorneys and our outstanding track record of success — we have won over $1 billion in verdicts and settlements for our clients over the years.
+Our national reputation is based on our keen attorneys and our outstanding track record of success — our New Jersey personal injury attorney has won over $1 billion in verdicts and settlements for our clients over the years.
 You can depend on us to stand up for you in your time of need.
 At Nagel Rice LLP, we try cases, and we produce results.

 In product liability cases, strict liability applies.
 This means that a manufacturer, distributor, or seller of a defective or dangerous product is considered responsible if an individual is injured by that product, whether or not the defendant was negligent.
 As a matter of fact, even if precautions were taken to avoid such a defect, the defendant can be held liable if the plaintiff suffered a serious injury as a result.

 How Nagel Rice Will Prove Your Case